-Expanded Testing.
+Expanded Testing

 Because of the excellent results, the test was expanded to include more clearcoat systems for which Jacksonville data was already available.
 To establish a benchmark, the Jacksonville 2001 and 2002 data were compared using both Pearson and Spearman correlation methods.
-For data of this type, the authors believe that Pearson's method is more useful.
+For data of this type, the authors believe that Pearson's method is the more useful.
 The data sets exhibited a Pearson's correlation coefficient of 0.88 and a Spearman rank order coefficient of 0.72.
 The same systems were exposed for 420 hours to the BASF Accelerated Acid Test procedure.

-The Q-Sun results agreed with the 2001 Jacksonville results with an Pearson's correlation of 0.90 and a Spearman's rank order coefficient of 0.80.
+The Q-Sun results agreed with the 2001 Jacksonville results with a Pearson's correlation of 0.90 and a Spearman's rank order coefficient of 0.80 (Table 8).

-When the BASF Accelerated Acid Test ratings were compared to the average of the 2001 and 2002 Jacksonville results, the correlation was even better.
-Pearson R2 = 0.93 and Spearman rho = 0.80.
+When the BASF Accelerated Acid Test ratings were compared to the average of the 2001 and 2002 Jack-sonville results, the correlation was even better (Table 9).
+Pearson $R^2 = 0.93$ and Spearman rho = 0.80.
 In short, the BASF Accelerated Acid Test results agreed with Jacksonville as well as, or better than, Jacksonville agreed with itself.